 Question Answer Marks 1(a) Notes on areas of likely features of style and content 10 Note: These must not be seen as a prescriptive or 'finite' list.
 Candidates should be rewarded positively for any valid response to the task which relates to the Assessment Objectives.
 Candidates should write clearly, accurately, creatively and effectively for the prescribed purpose and audience.
-Their writing should reveal: a sound understanding of the original material an understanding of the conventions of email and of writing to advise.
+Their writing should reveal: a sound understanding of the original material an understanding of the conventions and style of advice given in an advice column.